Our Place in Space: Hands-On Space Science

 What’s Included:

-• Step-by-step, inquiry-based lesson plans for all six units
+• Step-by-step, inquiry-based lesson plans for all five lessons

 • Hands-on labs, outdoor activities, and simulation investigations